rvohealth/psychic/README.md

-> ATTENTION: we are currently in the process of releasing this code to the world, as of the afternoon of May 2nd, 2025.
-This notice will be removed, and the version of this repo will be bumped to 1.0.0, once all of the repos have been migrated to the new spaces and we can verify that it is all working.
-This is anticipated to be done sometime in the next month

 # Psychic

 Psychic is a typescript first Node framework built on top of [kysely](http://kysely.dev) and heavily inspired by Ruby on Rails.
 It provides a light-weight routing layer around [expressjs](https://expressjs.com) to create a familiar MVC pattern for those coming from a conventional MVC framework, and...